craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 PREP II: You finish preparing the Snare, and it is now Set.

 > While the Light Snare is Set, if a creature occupies the space in which you have placed the Light Snare, they make an Acrobatics or Stealth Skill Check, their choice.
-If the result is less than 8, they take 1d4 Slashing Damage and you impose the
+If the result is less than 8, they take 1d4 Slashing Damage and you impose the 'Caught' [[Ailment]], and the Light Snare is no longer Set.

 #### Heavy Snare
-Small, X Action Cost ()
+Small, 4 Action Cost (UNPACK > PLACE > PREP I > PREP II)

+PLACE: You place the Snare in an adjacent space.

+PREP II: You finish preparing the Snare, and it is now Set.

+> While the Heavy Snare is Set, if a creature occupies the space in which you have placed the Heavy Snare, they make an Acrobatics or Stealth Skill Check, their choice.
+If the result is less than 12, they take 2d4 Slashing Damage and you impose the 'Caught' [[Ailment]], and the Heavy Snare is no longer Set.

 #### Vial of Acid
 Tiny, 2 Action Cost (UNPACK > THROW or SPLASH)